NoahDeltoroSmyth/NoahDeltoroSmyth/README.md

     noahsmyth96@gmail.com

-- ⚡ Silly little fun fact:
+- ⚡ Just a ittle fun fact:

     It is physically impossible for pigs to look up into the sky.